Last Updated On -24 Feb 2025

 Focuses on overall business performance |

-Direct expenses are included in the trading account and affect the gross profit, whereas indirect expenses are mentioned in the profit and loss account and affect the net profit.
+Direct expenses are included in the trading account and affect the gross profit, whereas indirect costs are mentioned in the profit and loss account and affect the net profit.

 The Trading Account helps businesses: